 - gabapentin (Neurontin)

 Lhermitte’s sign is an electric shock-like sensation that affects the neck and spine.
-It is usually sporadic and does not last long, but it may recur.
+It is usually sporadic and does not last long.
+However, it may recur.
 It often resolves without treatment after several months or up to a year.

-It can affect people with MS when they make a sudden movement with their neck or head.
+It can affect people with MS when they suddenly move their neck or head.
 However, it does not only occur with MS.

-Lhermitte’s sign can be bothersome and uncomfortable, but it is not life threatening and does not mean that MS is getting worse.
+Lhermitte’s sign can be bothersome and uncomfortable.
+However, it is not life threatening and does not mean MS is getting worse.

 Anyone with MS who unexpectedly experiences such a sensation may wish to let their doctor know.
 The doctor may be able to suggest ways of reducing its impact.